 While you are there, take the lift to the last floor and you will discover a peaceful and secluded roof garden, the perfect place to sit down and relax for a while far from the bustling city.

 Next to the Chinese temple, an Indian Temple is also present in the heart of Chinatown.
 Take off your shoes and go have a look inside, if you are lucky you might arrive in the middle of a ceremony.
 If you want more Indian Temples and culture, go for Little India!

 Have dinner at Clarke Quay

-After a long day walking and discovering so many things, Clarke Quay (next MRT station after Chinatown) is the ideal place to relax and find yourself a pleasant restaurant to dine in.
+After a long day of walking and discovering so many things, Clarke Quay (the next MRT station after Chinatown) is the ideal place to relax and find yourself a pleasant restaurant to dine in.
 Fish, Thai food, Western food… Singapore is a hub for countless types of cuisines and Clarke Quay offers a good choice.
 Try to arrive early enough to grab a table along the Singapore River.

 Go to Orchard Road for some good shopping

 Singapore is a giant shopping mall.
 And Orchard Road is their Champs Elysées.
 If you want to have a glimpse of what the Singaporean shopping scene looks like, Orchard Road is where you need to go!

 Spend a few hours at the beach at Sentosa

 If you get tired of the city, go to the beach!
 Go to HarbourFront MRT station, and in the VivoCity mall, you will find the shuttle to Sentosa.
 It is also possible to follow a boardwalk to the island.